Joe Romm: 1998 to 2006

-Romm was, for several years, the executive director and founder of the non-profit Center for Energy and Climate Solutions, which helped businesses and U.S. States adopt high-leverage strategies for saving energy and cutting pollution and greenhouse gas emissions.
+Romm was, for several years, the executive director and founder of the non-profit Center for Energy and Climate Solutions, which developed strategies for saving energy and cutting pollution and greenhouse gas emissions.
 He was also a principal of the Capital E Group, which consulted on technology assessment and sustainable design services for clean energy technologies.

 Romm has written that hybrid cars, like the Toyota Prius, BEVs and PEVs, are more effective in reducing greenhouse gases than hydrogen cars.

 During these years, Romm wrote widely on global warming and energy technology solutions.
 His 2004 book, The Hype about Hydrogen (expanded and updated in 2025), argues that delaying the implementation of current green technologies in favor of waiting for technological breakthroughs in hydrogen cars is a dangerous distraction from reducing greenhouse gas emissions.
 The book was named one of the best science and technology books of 2004 by Library Journal.
 In reviewing the book, Daniel I. Sperling, then a member of California Air Resources Board, offered dissenting views.
 Also in 2004, Romm wrote the National Commission on Energy Policy's report, "The Car and Fuel of the Future", which was rated the #1 Hottest Article on Energy Policy by ScienceDirect.
 He was also the principal investigator for the National Science Foundation project, Future Directions for Hydrogen Energy Research and Education (2004).
 Romm is interviewed in the 2006 documentary film Who Killed the Electric Car?, in which he argues that the government's "hydrogen car initiative" was a bad policy choice and a distraction that delayed the exploitation of more promising technologies, such as electric and hybrid cars that reduce greenhouse gas emissions and increase America's energy security.

 Romm's 2006 book Hell and High Water projected a limited window of opportunity to head off the most catastrophic effects of global warming by using emission-cutting technologies.
 Tyler Hamilton, in his review of the book for The Toronto Star, wrote: "Romm's book presents overwhelming and disturbing evidence that human-caused greenhouse gases are the primary ingredients behind global warming [and] alarming detail on how the U.S. public is being misled by a federal government (backed by conservative political forces) that is intent on inaction, and that's also on a mission to derail international efforts to curb emissions."
 Technology Review wrote that Hell and High Water "provides an accurate summary of what is known about global warming and climate change, a sensible agenda for technology and policy, and a primer on how political disinformation has undermined climate science."